lynnlangit/gcp-for-bioinformatics/5_GENOMIC-TOOLS.md

 # Genomic Tools

 This page lists some common genomics tools used in bioinformatics analysis pipelines.
+For a more comprehensive list see the section `genomic tools` in my other Repo `Team Teri` --> [link](https://github.com/lynnlangit/TeamTeri/tree/master/3_Genomic_Tools)

 ## Tools Summary Table